E-r-1-c/networking-labs/01-layer2-switching/04-layer2-security-hardening/README.md

 ![DHCP Snooping Verification](./images/04-dhcp-snooping.png)

-The output confirmed:

-- DHCP Snooping was enabled globally
-- DHCP Snooping was active for VLAN 10
+The output confirmed that DHCP Snooping was active for VLAN 10, `Fa0/1` was trusted, and the access ports remained untrusted.
-- `Fa0/1` was configured as trusted
-- Access ports remained untrusted

 ---

-### DHCP Snooping Binding Verification
+### DHCP Snooping Binding Table

-The DHCP Snooping binding table was verified with:

 ```cisco
 show ip dhcp snooping binding